The challenge

 Outcomes-based

-Monitors changes in the state of the farming system over time
+Measures the state of the farming system and changes over time

 Inclusive